AlexandrKhan/Bookie/README.md

 * After match is over, if your bet has won you will get paid

 ## Features:
+* Java 8 (Stream API/ Lambdas)
-* Patterns: Singleton, Command, Proxy, Factory
+* Patterns: Singleton, Command, Proxy, Factory, Builder
 * Servlet
 * JSP/JSTL/JS/CSS
 * MYSQL